maxrob/TapTapMusic/README.md

 HETIC's P2017 project developped in 1 month.

-This project is a music game allowing to play piano on his mobile with partitions on the desktop.
+This project is a music game allows to play piano on his mobile with partitions on the desktop.

 Link : Currently, the game isn't online.